5amCurfew/runna-task-public/README.md

 ### Introduction

-**Extract** function can be found in the `etl` directory.
-It is assumed throughout that *daily batches* meets requirements for Runna. `extract` reads from JSON files.
+The `etl` package contains [ParDo](https://beam.apache.org/documentation/transforms/python/elementwise/pardo/) functions used to extract, transform and load data in the [Apache Beam](https://beam.apache.org/) pipeline.
+It is assumed throughout that *daily batches* meets requirements for Runna.

-**Data transformation** is handled by the `Activity` class within the `models` directory.
+Data transformation is handled by the `Activity` class within the `models` package (this is called in the `TransformFn`).
 This class is responsible for parsing and storing the data in the appropriate format to then *load* to the data warehouse.
 This includes transforming *Workout Steps* (bridge table), *Activity Laps* (bridge table) and the fact/dimensional models.

 The data provided, in addition to replicated JSON files, can be found in the `data` directory, where each subdirectory reflects a **batch date** (this is to mirror a cloud storage system bucket, such as S3, for demonstration purposes).